VIII. Pedia Sapiens: A New Genesis Future

 For a title citation, we propose to expand “Anthropic principle” whence cosmic parameters have precise values which allow life and people to exist (Chap.
 III.
 G).
 An “Earthropic principle” could denote the unexpedted discovery that amongst an infinity of stochastic bioworlds our special planet has achieved a rarest temporal and spatial concatenation.

-2020: With regard to this incredible significance, we deign to dub an EarthMost identity so to properly name and represent.
-As a Pedia progeny now may embark on her/his ecosmic wisdom quest, self quantification and evolitionary continuance we are aware of how rudimentary our current understandings must be.
-What a fantastic, open, ordained, well earned, future destiny can beckon for children.
+2020: With regard to this incredible significance, we propose an EarthMost identity so to properly name and represent our possibly fittest, optimum home.
+As a Pedia progeny now may embark on her/his open frontier of evolitionary continuance, we are aware of how rudimentary our current understandings must be.
 But in this geonatal moment, when a decisive self-selection between end or begin, kinder or cinder, must be made, this august finding could bring a vital incentive.
+For an example so far, we suggest works by Marina Alberti and David Wallace-Wells.

 Benign G-Type Star Our sun has been on relatively good behavior for billions of years.
 While M red dwarfs make up some 80% of galactic stars, this preferred solar type and temperature range is more conducive for life and evolution.